HammadK44/traffic-sign-detection-CV-DNN/README.md

 | 100_SIGN                 | 1807   | 108       | 0.408 | 0.467 | 0.398  | 0.295  |
 | NO_STOPPING_NO_STANDING  | 1807   | 60        | 0.371 | 0.315 | 0.207  | 0.134  |

-Following are the evaluation metrics using the testing dataset.
-As can be seen, the results on using the test dataset are not as good as when using the train dataset.
-This means that the model may be overfitting to the training data, and its performance on unseen data, represented by the test dataset, is not as robust.
-Several factors could contribute to this discrepancy, such as the diversity of the test set, differences in lighting conditions, or variations in traffic sign poses.

 ## Training 2nd Run